Maquis (World War II): Role

 The Allied offensive was slowed and the Germans were able to counterattack in southeast France.
-On the Vercors Massif, the Maquis du Vercors rose up with some 4000 soldiers against the German occupiers, but was defeated with 600 casualties.
+On the Vercors Massif, the Maquis du Vercors rose up with some 4,000 soldiers against the German occupiers, but was defeated with 600 casualties.

 When General De Gaulle dismissed resistance organizations after the liberation of Paris, many maquisards returned to their homes though many also joined the new French army.

 Equipment

-Although the Maquis used whatever arms they could get, the groups affiliated with the Free French relied heavily on airdrops of weapons and explosives from the British SOE.
-SOE parachuted agents in with wireless sets (for radio communication) and dropped containers with various munitions including Sten guns, pencil detonators, plastic explosives, Welrod pistols (a silenced specialized assassination weapon favored by covert operatives) and assorted small arms such as pistols, rifles and sub-machine guns.
+Although the Maquis used whatever arms they could get, the groups affiliated with the Free French relied heavily on airdrops of weapons and explosives from the SOE.
+The SOE parachuted agents in with wireless sets (for radio communication) and dropped containers with various munitions including Sten guns, pencil detonators, plastic explosives, Welrod pistols (a silenced specialized assassination weapon favored by covert operatives) and assorted small arms such as pistols, rifles and sub-machine guns.
+The Maquis would listen to coded broadcasts by the BBC the night before each supply drop.
+The information they would receive included the amount of supply boxes that would be dropped and when to light the fire signals that mark the drop zones.
+The Maquis had to confirm through radio if they received the message in order to lessen the risk of the supplies getting into German hands.

 The Maquis also used German weapons captured throughout the occupation; the Mauser 98k rifle and MP 40 submachine gun were very common.
-The French Militia (Milice française), which was well equipped by the French state, was also a target of maquis actions wherever available.
+The Milice, which was well equipped by Vichy France, was also a target of Maquis actions wherever available.